WILLS & ESTATES

 Welcome to Wills & Estate Services for Lower Nicola Indian Band members.
 The Lands Department supports its members with wills and estate related planning, inquiries, and requests.
 Below is a collection of helpful information for writing a will, as well as, information for executors and administrators who may be looking to apply, or have already been appointed to handle an estate.
 See more information related to family homes on reserve below.

-Once the certificate of death is received, contact the LNIB Membership Clerk to report the event.
+Once the death certificate is received, contact the LNIB Membership Clerk to report the event.
 They can provide a copy of the Report of Death Form.

 To expedite the estate administration process, more information about the deceased can be provided to LNIB or Indigenous Services Canada (ISC) directly.
 See ISC Request for Info.